 - Fourth Movement: Finale usually in a rondo-form but occasionally sonata-form

-With this outline Haydn would increase the expressiveness of the symphony as well as set a standard for all subsequent composers of symphonic music.
+With this outline, Haydn would increase the expressiveness of the symphony as well as set a standard for all subsequent composers of symphonic music.

 Haydn's symphonic writing grew over the duration of his career.
 The growth of his symphonic writing is easier to hear when his compositional output is broken into 3 time periods: early, middle, and late.

-- The Early Symphonies (1757–1768): Haydn at this time thought of the symphony as a form with which he could experiment with compositionally, and he thought of it as light entertainment for people of high society.
-Unique to the symphony though, Haydn's early symphonies sought to showcase the skills of his players by featuring solo passages for his performers, and his versatility as a composer by being able to create new and fresh material for every symphony.
+- The Early Symphonies (1757–1768): Haydn, at this time, thought of the symphony as a form with which he could experiment with compositionally, and he thought of it as light entertainment for people of high society.
+Unique to the symphony, though, Haydn's early symphonies sought to showcase the skills of his players by featuring solo passages for his performers and his versatility as a composer by being able to create new and fresh material for every symphony.

 - The Middle Symphonies (1769–1781): As public perception of the symphony began to change, Haydn's views on the symphony began to change as well.
 Haydn began regarding the symphony as a more serious art form, and as result he began placing greater musical demands on his musicians, using more contrapuntal compositional techniques, more contrasting dynamics and musical expressions, and more intricate rhythms.
 Haydn also began to incorporate the elements of the new Sturm and Drang literary movement into his symphonies.
-(Sturm and Drang translates to storm and stress, this movement highlights expressing extreme emotion).
-By incorporating Sturm and Drang into his symphonies Haydn was able to heighten the emotion of his music and provide strongly contrasting musical sections.
+(Sturm and Drang translate to storm and stress, this movement highlights expressing extreme emotion).
+By incorporating Sturm and Drang into his symphonies, Haydn was able to heighten the emotion of his music and provide strongly contrasting musical sections.

 - The Late Symphonies (1785–1802): These symphonies, primarily the Paris and London symphonies, are the pinnacle of Haydn's compositional career.
-By the time Haydn was writing these symphonies he had added more instruments to the orchestra mostly flute and bassoons and sometimes he would incorporate clarinets, timpani, and trumpets.
-His harmonic language was the most advanced it had ever been in his career and his musical idea development had been refined to its highest level.
+By the time Haydn was writing these symphonies, he had added more instruments to the orchestra, mostly flute and bassoons, and sometimes he would incorporate clarinets, timpani, and trumpets.
+His harmonic language was the most advanced it had ever been in his career, and his musical idea development had been refined to its highest level.
 These symphonies are Haydn's most memorable, and today they are still frequently performed in concert halls around the world.

 Early History of the Symphony and Recommended Listening